 Hazel, my sister-in-law, is organizing a craft market to be held at the beginning of December, at the retirement complex in which she lives.
-This will give us all time to make items for sale.
+This will give us all the time to make items for sale.

 Out came all the fabric, and now to decide what to make?
 The list of ideas is endless but the first things she asked me to make are book covers for small notebooks.
 In the past, these have sold really well at the craft market.
 I am also planning to make peg bags and shopping bags.

 This has got me going again but not without a few difficulties.
-You see, I am what one would describe as “Tech hesitant”.
+You see, I am what one would describe as a “Tech hesitant”.

 Laugh at my ineptitude with all things technical.

 In fact, she would have given me the push in the right direction on all counts.